US will end current health screening of some travellers | Business

 US will end current health screening of some travellers

-Most people coming from those countries who aren't US citizens have been barred entry to the country.
-The Homeland Security Department did not immediately respond to a request for comment.
+Most people coming from those countries who aren't U.S. citizens have been barred entry to the country.
+The Homeland Security Department did not immediately respond to a request for comment Thursday.

 A trade group representing the nation's largest carriers praised the change.
 "We continue to support spending scarce screening resources where they can best be utilized," Airlines for America said in a statement Thursday, "and, given the extremely low number of passengers identified by the CDC as potentially having a health issue, agree that it no longer makes sense to continue screening at these airports."
 Separately, 18 travel and airline groups asked the administration to start pre-flight virus testing as a way to reopen international travel.

-The groups argue that more screening could allow countries to lift travel restrictions and quarantines that have shut down most travel between the US and Europe.
+The groups argue that more screening could allow countries to lift travel restrictions and quarantines that have shut down most travel between the U.S. and Europe.
+Airlines including Delta and Southwest have lobbied the Transportation Security Administration to screen passengers for fever before allowing them on flights within the United States.

+However, the CDC questioned the usefulness of temperature screening because of the large number of infected people who do not have fevers, and no widespread screening of domestic passengers was launched.

 ALSO READ